simongravelle/how-to-lammps/README.md

 You can find [my contact information here](https://simongravelle.github.io/), feel free to contact me if you have any question or request.

-If you are a LAMMPS beginner, have a look at my [LAMMPS tutorials](https://lammpstutorials.github.io/) webpage.
+If you are a LAMMPS beginner, have a look at [LAMMPS tutorials](https://lammpstutorials.github.io/).